Understanding the Basics: What Is Human Capital Management Software?

 Profound shifts are happening in the world of work.
-How, when and where people work is constantly in flux.
+How, when, and where people work is constantly in flux.

 Today’s workforce encompasses five generations, a range with different workplace needs and expectations.
-The workforce is also more nimble than ever before with salaried, hourly, contingent and contract workers.
+The workforce is also more nimble than ever before with salaried, hourly, contingent, and contract workers.
 In the digital economy, skills are the new currency, and the value of scarce skills is on the rise.

 What is human capital management (HCM)?

-At its most basic level, human capital management (HCM) is the practice of managing, recruiting and developing a workforce, and is overseen by an organisation’s human resources (HR) department.
-Yet there’s much more to HCM that involves not just direction from HR, but engagement from people managers across an organisation: workforce planning, providing learning opportunities, and building a diverse and inclusive culture, to name a few.
+At its most basic level, human capital management (HCM) is the practice of managing, recruiting and developing a workforce, and is overseen by an organization’s human resources (HR) department.
+Yet there’s much more to HCM that involves not just direction from HR, but engagement from people managers across an organization: workforce planning, providing learning opportunities, and building a diverse and inclusive culture, to name a few.
 Because a happy and engaged workforce is so critical to a company’s success, and helps attract more great talent, smart businesses view HCM as a highly strategic practice.

 Years ago, HCM was dominated by a mindset that personnel were to be “managed.”
 Today, leading-edge companies see stellar HCM as something that enables people to be their best, most productive, and most engaged selves.
 In a people-first culture, an HCM mindset also views employees as the most important of all company assets.
 That’s true for good reason.
-Research shows that better, more prepared and more diverse workplaces deliver superior results.
+Research shows that better, more prepared, and more diverse workplaces deliver superior results.
 To get there, good human capital management practices are key.

-Leading-edge companies see stellar HCM as something that enables people to be their best, most productive and most engaged selves.
+Leading-edge companies see stellar HCM as something that enables people to be their best, most productive, and most engaged selves.